 - Mistrust

-Still, with the right support system, your loved one can break these habits and be guided to the path of recovery.
+Still, with the right support system, your loved one can break these habits and be guided to recovery.

 How to Help Someone with PTSD